Skip over main navigation

 What an EHC plan contains

-You can also use our EHC plan checklist to see whether your EHC plan complies with the law.
+You can use our EHC plan checklist to see whether your EHC plan complies with the law.

 What sections should an EHC plan have?